FISHARMNIC/CodingLang/README.md

 # CodingLang
 made for kali linux or windows kali WSL
 ---

+### What is This?
+This program takes code that you write and compiles it into assembly language.
+The out-file is then assembled and linked with a bootloader so that it can run freestanding!

 ### Requirements
 1. gnu gas / linux binutils
 2. xorriso